cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 </aside>

 GNNs consider connections between accounts and transactions to reveal patterns of suspicious activity across the network.
-By incorporating relational context, GNNs have demonstrated **higher fraud detection accuracy and fewer false positives** than models that ignore graph structure.
+By incorporating relational context, GNNs have demonstrated higher fraud detection accuracy and fewer false positives than models that ignore graph structure.
 For example, combining GNNs features with an XGBoost classifier led to catching fraud that would otherwise go undetected and reducing false alarms due to the added network context.
 A GNN approach might catch a seemingly normal transaction if the card, device, or IP involved has connections to known frauds that a non-graph model wouldn’t see.

-Several types of GNNs architectures have been used: **Graph Convolutional Networks (GCN)**, **GraphSAGE**, **heterogeneous GNNs** (for multi-type node graphs), and even **Graph Transformers**.
+Several types of GNNs architectures have been used.
-A notable benchmark is the [Elliptic dataset](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.EllipticBitcoinDataset.html) (a Bitcoin transaction graph) where GNNs have been applied to identify illicit transactions by classifying nodes in a large transaction graph.
+Notably, [Graph Convolutional Networks](https://paperswithcode.com/method/gcn) (GCN), [GraphSAGE](https://neo4j.com/docs/graph-data-science/current/machine-learning/node-embeddings/graph-sage/), heterogeneous GNNs for multi-type node graphs, and even [Graph Transformers](https://paperswithcode.com/method/graph-transformer).

-In one study, a GCN on the Elliptic bitcoin graph outperformed random forest by a significant margin in identifying illicit nodes, especially when only a small fraction of nodes have labels.
+A popular benchmark is the [Elliptic dataset](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.EllipticBitcoinDataset.html), a Bitcoin transaction graph where GNNs have been applied to identify illicit transactions by classifying nodes in a large transaction graph.
 GNNs have also been applied to credit card networks: e.g., researchers have built graphs linking credit card numbers, merchants, and phone numbers, and used a heterogeneous GNN to detect fraud cases involving synthetic identities and collusive merchants.[^3]

 ## Strengths

-Graph-based methods can detect **patterns of collusion and linkage** that purely feature-based models miss.
+Graph-based methods can detect patterns of collusion and linkage that purely feature-based models miss.
-They effectively **augment each transaction with context**.
+They effectively augment each transaction with context.
 Rather than evaluating an event in isolation, the model considers the broader network (device usage graph, money flow graph, etc.).
 This is crucial for catching fraud rings.
 For example, multiple accounts controlled by one entity or chains of transactions moving funds, which might appear normal individually but are anomalous in aggregate.
-GNNs in particular combine the best of both worlds: they leverage **graph structure + attribute features** together, learning meaningful representations of nodes/edges.[^3]
+GNNs in particular combine the best of both worlds: they leverage graph structure + attribute features together, learning meaningful representations of nodes/edges.[^3]
-This is important when fraudsters deliberately make individual transactions look innocuous but cannot hide the **relationships** (e.g., reusing the same phone or IP address across many accounts).
+This is important when fraudsters deliberately make individual transactions look innocuous but cannot hide the relationships (e.g., reusing the same phone or IP address across many accounts).

 Another advantage is in reducing false positives by providing context.
 For example, a transaction with a new device might normally seem risky, but if that device has a long history with the same user and no links to bad accounts, a graph model can recognize it as low risk, avoiding a false alarm.
 Industry reports indicate that adding graph features or GNNs outputs has improved precision of fraud systems by filtering out cases that looked suspicious in isolation but were safe in context.[^4]

 ##  Weaknesses